How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 Google’s documentation notes that Smart Bidding requires around 50 conversion events or three conversion cycles to calibrate properly.
 Spreading a $10,000 budget across eight campaigns, each generating five conversions per week, yields insufficient data for bidding algorithms.
 Consolidating similar campaigns into fewer, higher-volume ones enables better algorithmic performance.

-This distinction is what allows scalable campaigns to maintain performance as budgets grow.
+This distinction separates agencies that deliver results from those that merely run ads.
 Anyone can allocate a budget for paid media, but few can build the data infrastructure necessary for scalable online marketing e-commerce.

 How to Identify a Scalable Paid Media Strategy